Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/CRISPRdiff.rst

 Automatic ordering
 """"""""""""""""""

-``cctk CRISPRdiff`` attempts to find the best order for displaying a set of arrays by maximizing the number of spacers shared between adjacently plotted arrays. for 8 or fewer arrays, all orders will be tried and the best chosen.
+``cctk crisprdiff`` attempts to find the best order for displaying a set of arrays by maximizing the number of spacers shared between adjacently plotted arrays. for 8 or fewer arrays, all orders will be tried and the best chosen.
 For 9 or more arrays, a search will be conducted to find a good order.

 The number of orders that are tried during the search for a good plotting order can be controlled with ``--iterations`` (default: 10).
 More iterations will increase run time, but may result in a better ordering.